Lamden/vmnet/README.md

 Creating vmnet_server   ... done
 Creating vmnet_client_2 ... done
 Creating vmnet_client_3 ... done
-Attaching to vmnet_client_5, vmnet_client_1, vmnet_client_3, vmnet_client_4, vmnet_server, vmnet_client_2
-WARNING!
-This will remove:
-        - all stopped containers
-        - all networks not used by at least one container
-        - all dangling images
-        - all build cache
-Are you sure you want to continue? [y/N] Total reclaimed space: 0B vmnet_client_4 exited with code 137 vmnet_server exited with code 137 vmnet_client_1 exited with code 137
+vmnet_client_4 exited with code 137
+vmnet_server exited with code 137
+vmnet_client_1 exited with code 137